What Is Stress And How To Recover

-- Examples of positive events that cause stress include having a baby, starting a job, or moving to your dream house.
+- Examples of positive events that cause stress include having a baby, starting a great job, or moving to your dream house.

 - Examples of negative events that cause stress include getting bad news about your health, losing a job, or moving away from a home and neighborhood you love.

 - Change, whether good or bad, is hard for most of us.
 We love our habits and routines, even if they’re unhealthy.
 Having to change is scary.
 It means we have to change what we’re used to and develop new thoughts, behaviors, and routines.

 Stress is unavoidable and part of everyone’s life.
 What matters is how you choose to deal with stressful events and the uncomfortable feelings that happen during and after the event.

 Here are four steps for dealing with and recovering from stress:

 - Keep tabs on what causes a stress response so that you can prepare for the situation ahead of time.

 - If you’re feeling stressed, remind yourself it’s a normal response to both positive and negative events.